Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 1. Isaiah 60 describes the end result, while Isa.
 61 describes the means of God's blessing.

 2. Jesus uses this passage of Himself in Luke 4:16-21; 7:18-23.
-Because of this, this passage must be Messianic (i.e., the Servant).
+This was meant to be the task of Israel's king.
+Because of this, this passage must be Messianic (i.e. the Servant).

-3. The Spirit of the Lord here is obviously analogous (i.e., foreshadowing) to the Holy Spirit in the NT Trinitarian sense.
+3. The Spirit of the Lord here is obviously analogous (i.e. foreshadowing) to the Holy Spirit in the NT Trinitarian sense.

 1. see SPECIAL TOPIC: SPIRIT IN THE BIBLE